AutoGen

 Strengths

-• +Features an event-driven core for scalable multi-agent AI systems and workflows.
+• +Offers an event-driven core for building scalable multi-agent AI systems and workflows.

-• +Integrates with LangSmith for deep debugging visibility, tracing execution paths, and capturing state transitions.
+• +Integrates with LangSmith for deep visibility, tracing, debugging, and production deployment of agent systems.

 Weaknesses